perama-v/min-know/DATABASES.md

 |End user|-|720|2.8 MB|

 Comments:
-- By encoding the data with SSZ the data is represented in 1/4th the space.
+- The new data occupies 1/4th the original size, factors include:
+    - Only "names" and "tags" from the original data are included.
+    - The data is SSZ-encoded, which may be more efficient than JSON.
 - The manifest is large (32 MB) because the volumes are small and there are many chapters.

 Variation 2 parameters: 16 Chapters, Volumes with 1000 addresses (720_000/1_000 = 720).